 Riverside Community College District (RCCD) students are assigned a free student email account through Microsoft's Office 365 for Education.
+Your email address is displayed in WebAdvisor and MyPortal.

-An RCCD email account is the only approved method of formal communication between RCCD and students.
-It is important that students check their student email daily for the following reasons:
+The RCCD email account is the only approved method of formal communication between RCCD and students.

-- 1. An RCCD email account is the only approved method of formal communication between RCCD and students. - 2.
-2. The financial aid department will use the RCCD Student email to communicate with students regarding their financial aid applications, steps to complete their financial aid file, as well as updates and additional opportunities, such as scholarships. - 3.
-Important notices from Admissions and Records, professors/instructors, counselors and many other campus resources are sent directly to the RCCD student email account.
+As a registered RCC student, it is important to check your RCCD email daily.
+The financial aid department will only use the RCCD Student email to communicate with students regarding their financial aid applications, steps to complete their financial aid file, as well as updates and additional opportunities, such as scholarships.
+Other important notices from Admissions and Records, professors/instructors, academic counselors and many other campus resources are sent directly to the RCCD student email account.

-For more information on accessing your student email account, please visit the Communication, Information and Registration section of the Student Support webpage: https://www.rcc.edu/student-support/student-technology-support.html#email
+For more information on accessing your student email account, please visit the "Communication, Information and Registration" section of the Student Support webpage: